darwannneee/checkeligibilitysei/README.md

 You can access this website https://checksei.vercel.app

-you only input your address and the you can see your rewards Sei
+you only input your address and then you can see your reward Sei